 This is a special edition of the Vallejo Vignettes, featuring the three young artists who won the billboard design competition Inspire Vallejo and shared what in this city makes them feel happy and hopeful.
 Don't forget to submit your best Vallejo stories to vallejovignettes@vallejosun.com.

 VALLEJO – The first edition of Inspire Vallejo, a billboard design competition open to Vallejo and Benicia students aged 16-24, celebrated its award ceremony on Oct.
-27. Three high schoolers from St. Patrick St. Vincent Catholic School took the first three prizes, valued at $18,000.
+26. Three high schoolers from St. Patrick St. Vincent Catholic High School took the first three prizes, valued at $18,000.

 The winning design, by Alyssa Chopito, will be featured on a digital billboard at the Solano County Fairgrounds.
 All three finalists will have their art featured in T-shirts available for sale online, and will appear at the July 4 parade.